This post contains affiliate links for your convenience. Click here to read my full disclosure policy.

 One-Pot Chunky Potato Bacon Corn Chowder is an easy, satisfying, comforting and delicious soup recipe for lunch or dinner.
 Made in one-pot (a dutch oven), clean-up is easy, too!

-Actually, I should name this Dorothy’s Corn Chowder after my grandmother instead of Carole’s Corn Chowder!
+Actually, I should name this recipe Dorothy’s Corn Chowder after my grandmother instead of One-Pot Chunky Potato Bacon Corn Chowder!
 This recipe has a family, generational history and is well-loved by all of my family, siblings and their children alike.

 My mother is the first to admit that she isn’t a cook – she doesn’t like to cook and was never a creative cook; likewise her mother, my grandmother (like mother, like daughter!).
 She did, however, love to bake and was a very good baker.

 One of the things Mom made for us occasionally was this corn chowder, which she learned to make from her mother, another great, fabulous cook – NOT!
 Every time she made it for us, there were no leftovers.
 This is a very satisfying soup – good when you need comforting!